-Applications will be accepted for transfer into the third year only.
+Applications will be accepted for transfer into the third year only if there are vacancies.
 Texas residents enrolled in good standing in LCME accredited medical school are preferred; non-residents will be considered on a space available basis.
-Applicants for advanced standing must have written permission from their Dean of Student Affairs and must have passed Step 1 of the United States Medical Licensing Examination (USMLE 1) as conditions for acceptance.
-Additionally, transfer candidates may be interviewed before acceptance.
+Applicants for advanced standing must have written permission from their Dean of Student Affairs and must have passed Step 1 of the United States Medical Licensing Examination (USMLE 1) as conditions for acceptance Eligible applicants who are acceptable for consideration may be invited for an interview.

-The school does not anticipate acceptance of transfer applications from students or graduates of schools not accredited by the Liaison Committee on Medical Education.
-Full details of the advanced standing application process can be found at: http://www.ttuhsc.edu/fostersom/admissions/advancedstandingadmissionapplication.aspx/
+The school does not accept transfer applications from students or graduates of schools not accredited by the Liaison Committee on Medical Education.
+Full details of the advanced standing application process can be found at: http://elpaso.ttuhsc.edu/fostersom/admissions/ (select the Advance Standing Admission Application button).